TanmayJain97/Employee-Payroll-Using-JDBC/README.md

 # Employee-Payroll-Using-JDBC

-Refacored UC 8 - Use Cascade delete
+Modified to UC 6 - Implement threads in multiple points to update the salary of multiple Employees.